 11. Expect grief.
 Your older child needs to grieve what he's lost: his exclusive relationship with you.
 His status as the only child.
 Your concentrated time and attention.
 Think of the worst romantic breakup you've ever had and multiply by 1000.
 If he's whiny and cranky, reframe the way you see him.
 Your child is in pain.
 He is mourning.
 He can't put into words what he is unhappy about, and he isn't upset for the reason he thinks.
 But he needs your help to heal.
 So when he acts like needy or whiny, hold him and empathize: "Seems like you feel so sad right now.
 Seems like you hurt inside.
 You know Mommy loves you soooo much.
 Mommy is always here for a hug if you feel sad.
 Come snuggle with me while I feed the baby.
 Let's read your favorite books."
 Allow him to cry in your arms as much as he wants.
 Then help him find a way to feel better.
 Let him see that while he can't always have what he wants, he can get something that is in some ways even better: A mother who understands and sympathizes, who accepts all of him, and who helps him to feel better.

-12. Spend as much positive alone-time as possible every single day with each child.
+13. Stay connected to your older child.
+Spend as much positive alone-time as possible every single day with each child.
 When there's another adult around, let them hold the baby while you snuggle with your toddler and/or preschooler.
+If your hands are busy, use your voice to stay connected with your older children.
 When you sit down to feed the baby, invite your older kids over for a read-a-thon.
 They will look forward to those times.